Is Heaven the Reward of the Saved?

 "Men and brethren, let me freely speak to you of the patriarch David, that he is both dead and buried, and his sepulcher is with us to this day. . ..
 For David is not ascended into the heavens:. . ."
 (Acts 2:29; 34 KJV).

-In the book of Hebrews, there is a long list of righteous individuals who died without yet receiving their rewards:
+In the Book of Hebrews, chapter 11, there is a long list of righteous individuals who died without yet receiving their rewards:

 "Who through faith subdued kingdoms, wrought righteousness, obtained promises, stopped the mouths of lions, Quenched the violence of fire, escaped the edge of the sword, out of weakness were made strong, waxed valiant in fight, turned to flight the armies of aliens.
 Women received their dead raised to life again: and others were tortured, not accepting deliverance; that they might obtain a better resurrection:" (Heb.11:33-35 KJV).

-If any are worthy to receive the promises that God has for the righteous, it would have surely been these champions of the faith.
-Among these great men and women of faith are Abraham and Moses who God called his friends, King David who loved God with great zeal, and Sara who believed God and bore a child in her old age.
+If any are worthy to receive the promises that God has for the righteous, it would have surely been these champions of faith.
 However, about thirty years after Jesus' death and resurrection (when the letter to the Hebrews was written), these righteous people were still dead in their graves; they did not receive their reward then and they still have not received it:

-The simple truth is that Abel, Enoch, Abraham, Moses, David, the prophets, and the righteous of all ages are dead, not alive in heaven or some other place.
+The simple truth is that Abel, Enoch, Abraham, Moses, Rahab, David, the prophets, and the righteous of all ages are dead, not alive in heaven or some other place.
 However, upon the return of Jesus Christ, they will be resurrected and receive their reward.
-For an explanation of the state of the dead see our study paper on the subject.

 WHAT ARE THE REWARDS OF THE RIGHTEOUS?